-This video will explain how to use the YouTube feature called InVideo Programming, and how it can help your YouTube presence.
+This video will explain how to use the YouTube feature called InVideo Programming, and how it can help your YouTube presence, and social media video strategy in general.

 00:14 – Have you heard?